hyprstack/BooksRead/README.md

 1. __Node.js the Right Way - Practical, Server-Side JavaScript That Scales__ - by Jim R.Wilson
 2. __The lean Startup__ - by Eric Ries
+3. __The surprising truth about what motivates us - Drive__ - by Daniel H. Pink

 >I will constantly update this list.